RobinTheHood/modified-stripe/README.md

 ### Development Setup

-The Stripe module is a module that is installed via the MMLC.
+The Stripe module is a module that is installed via the MMLC (>= 1.21.0).

 1. Install the MMLC in your shop (https://module-loader.de)
 1. (optional) Put the MMLC in link mode (https://module-loader.de/docs/config_config.php#installMode)